-April in the Central Valley is when mowing season shifts from occasional to weekly.
+April into May in the Central Valley is when mowing season shifts from occasional to weekly.
 Grass that was slow through February starts outpacing your schedule by mid-spring.
 The good news is that the right attachment can change what your mower does without buying a second machine.
 Here are the four worth looking at before the season fully hits.

 A MulchControl kit adds a baffle and a blade door to your mower deck, letting you switch between mulching and side-discharging without stopping to swap parts.
 In mulch mode, clippings get chopped finely and pushed back into the turf, where they break down and return nitrogen to the soil.
 Research suggests mulching clippings can reduce fertilizer needs by up to 25 percent.